 What is the legal definition of stalking in Washington?

-For the purposes of getting a stalking protection order, you have to be a victim of stalking, which the law defines as any of the following:
+You can file for this protection order if you are a victim of stalking, which the law defines as any of the following:

-- any course of conduct involving repeated or continuing contacts, attempts to contact, monitoring, tracking, surveillance, keeping you under observation, disrupting activities in a harassing manner, or following you when all of the following are true:
+- any course of conduct involving repeated or continuing contacts, attempts to contact, monitor, track, surveil you, keep you under observation, disrupt activities in a harassing manner, or follow you when all of the following are true:

 - it would cause a reasonable person to feel intimidated, frightened, under duress, significantly disrupted, or threatened;